abhinavabcd/QuizApp_Android/README.md

 #Latest commit:
 Made some improvements to load the project faster, moved to android studio and gradle.
 I have to admit , this was my 2nd attempt at android app : ) , little buggy on the concepts of controllers and screens.
 I wanted to have a game and a state machine model when i started the code.
 I tried it keep the code classified as possible.
 Just email me if you want some feature or any short modifications.
-If you felt something about the project, just drop a Hello email , would make me happy. : )
+If you felt something about the project, just drop a Hello email to abhinavabcd@gmail.com , would make me happy. : )

 Live Version here:
 https://storage.googleapis.com/quizappassets/files/app-release.apk